supby/WheelOfFate/README.md

 # WheelOfFate

 It an application for picking up some amount of engineers for doing support.
-It is a kinde of training project to get knowledge and experince.
+It is a kinde of training project to get knowledge and experience.

 ### Stack